Staff

 Social Media Content Creator & Manager

 Lucia is a video artist, musician, and writer.
 As Social Media Manager, she documents Material Institute’s programs, curates our public presence, and manages digital assets.
-She studied interdisciplinary art at School of the Museum of Fine Arts at Tufts University and in 2020 was awarded the SMFA Traveling Fellowship to create a new video project in Sicily.
-She’s participated in Offshore, ACRE, and The Embassy’s music residency where she recorded the album, Self Help.
+She’s currently an artist in residence at Joan Mitchell Center and studied interdisciplinary art at School of the Museum of Fine Arts at Tufts University.
+In 2020 was awarded the SMFA Traveling Fellowship to create a new video project in Sicily.
+She’s participated in Offshore, ACRE, and MI’s music residency where she recorded the album, Self Help.
 In her free time she enjoys cooking, learning languages, and travel.

 Sites / Build